There are four main types of applications:

 Shopping provides a number of options to enable your users to self-serve OS upgrades, OS refreshes (aka wipe and load) and PC replacements.
 Refer to Self-service Operating System deployment for a summary of the options with links to more detailed documentation on how to implement them.

-There are two methods for organising applications in terms of their display and their approval that also determine whether an application is available to a particular user on a particular computer.
+There are two methods for organizing applications in terms of their display and their approval that also determine whether an application is available to a particular user on a particular computer.

 When a user logs on to a particular computer, what they see is defined by a combination of the User Categories (defining the availability to the user) and the Computer Categories (availability for the computer).